SalamM1/fyp-uob/README.md

 # Emotion Classification from Speech Data

 This is the repository of Faisal I M H Alrajhi, a student in the University of Birmingham's School of Computer Science.
 The files relating to the BSc.
 Final Year Project (40 credits) are all in this repository.

+*NOTE:* In the interest of both file size and ethics, the audio files are not uploaded with the MATLAB code.
+However, PlotLDA and ClassifyLDA should still work as intended.
+The MATLAB should be well documented.*

 ## Project Summary
 Emotion recognition from speech is important with tasks involving Human-Machine interaction, such as with automated voice systems Amazon Alexa and Google Home.
 The main issues in this field are related to the search for highly discriminate features and appropriate features and classification methods.
 In this project, I am to: